influxdata/docs.influxdata.com-ARCHIVE/content/platform/integrations/docker.md

 menu:
   platform:
     name: Docker
-    parent: Integrations
+    parent: Integrate
 ---

-InfluxData projects are well suited to be deployed in containers.
+InfluxData projects are well suited to be deployed in Docker containers.
 Containers for each project are published to DockerHub.

 - [Telegraf](https://hub.docker.com/_/telegraf/)
 - [InfluxDB](https://hub.docker.com/_/influxdb/)